Skip to content

 • Stability across EM training sessions can be seen through the parameter estimates chart

 • Stability within each session is indicated by the speed of convergence of the algorithm.
 This is shown in the terminal output during training.
 In general, the fewer iterations required to converge the better.
+You can also access convergence charts on the EM training session object

 In summary¶